My latest recipe is once again inspired by the latest episode of the Great British Bake Off.

 I cooked the apple slices for the top of the roulade so they are not completely soft but still have a little bite, whereas the apples in the filling are softer and more like a crumble filling.

-For the sponge, I rolled it while still warm and left it to cool.
 Luckily there was no cracking to the sponge and it remembered the shape well after being filled with the caramel buttercream and apple fillings.

 I love the autumnal colour of the caramel sauce, and am glad the roulade is served in small slices as it is so sweet!

 AO.com sent me a Kenwood Patissier and asked me to make a showstopping cake worthy of the GBBO crown to wow my family and friends.
-I hope I’ve done them justice with my caramel apple roulade!

 The Kenwood Patissier was a great help as it whizzed up the fatless sponge and caramel buttercream in no time.